sam-doomguy/documentation-api/Profiles.md

 ```

 ###### Delete all settings
 The expected behavior of this request to preserve an existing profile's configuration while deleting all existing rule settings.
+Relationships must be an empty

 Example Request for modifying an existing profile and deleting its settings:
 ```